AndHope/Basileia-Romaion/zBR_MOD_Information/Ideas&uncooked/to-do&content-ideas.md

 	- Add icons to the new modifiers
 	- make the remove frankish as primary culture better.

+	- Add unique frankish names
+	- Add Unique characters to the HRE and give them the right ideology
+	- Allow 3 kind of revolutions to happen one by each estate

 ## General
 - Most of the mods flags and names are not set up in the flag definitions and country names files and do not change currently.
 	- More unique flags for countries based on government type.